omkarcloud/google-maps-scraper/README.md

 <!-- Next Steps:
 0. Make Video
 ## Video Demo

   - Make Demo
     - Delete Output

+    Video Flow:
+      1. What it is, show CV File
+      2. open config.py and show how it
+      3. run it
+      3.1 wxplain how to buy it
+      3.2   Card
+      3.4   PayPAl
+      3.4   UPI
+      3.6  Get Email
+      4. Tell Benefi  ts of the Leads generated and buisness it brings, encourage them to get the gmps scraper

+    Upload with same params
+    Done

     Ctrl Bed let them see output folder,
     - Once you bought it, recieve a zip file after exctracting, Go to config.py and enter as keywords you want to scrape.